 Whether you’re taking an international vacation or are frequently traveling for business, you don’t want to miss out on your CPAP therapy just because you’re traveling.
 The good news is that most CPAP batteries are FAA-approved which means they can be brought aboard major airlines.

-Not only are most CPAP batteries approved for in-flight use (or you can purchase a travel-sized CPAP machine), but many batteries are also lightweight and portable so you can easily fit the battery inside your suitcase or carry-on bag.
+Not only are most CPAP batteries approved for in-flight use, but many batteries are also lightweight and portable so you can easily fit the battery inside your suitcase or carry-on bag.
 By having a CPAP battery backup, you’ll be able to get well-rested even during the longest flights.

 4. Keep in Mind Your Machine Type and Pressure Settings